-Retail concession fees are recognised as revenue on an accrual basis in accordance with the agreements.
-Revenue from car parks is recognised once the service is delivered.
+Retail concession fees are recognised as revenue on an accrual basis in accordance with agreements.
+Hotel revenue and car park revenue is recognised once the service is delivered.

 Property rent and lease income

 Rental revenue, net of lease incentives, is recognised on a straight line basis over the term of the lease.